Job Shadowing Program

 - All Missouri S&T applicants will be considered, but priority will be given to sophomores, juniors, and seniors

 Interested students must apply to the Career Opportunities & Employer Relations.
-Students wishing to participate in the Externship Program are strongly encouraged to apply by the priority deadline of November 30th, 2017.
+Students wishing to participate in the Program are strongly encouraged to apply by the priority deadline of November 30, 2018.
 All arrival and scheduling details shall be arranged directly between the student and the sponsoring company.

 COER will review each application to determine whether the student meets the program eligibility requirements.
 Reasonable efforts will be made to place students with professionals in their field of interest.
 The number of students selected to participate will depend on the number and types of corporate sponsors.
-Once a successful student-sponsor match is made, the student will be notified via email and registered for the required orientation workshop, which will be held in the spring.
+Once a successful student-sponsor match is made, the student will be notified via email.

 - Companies will commit to sponsoring students for a period of 1-5 days.